-What is Self-Love?
+What is self-love?

 It is the ability to accept yourself and love yourself regardless of how you look or act.
 It's the ability to permit yourself to be you, unapologetically.
 It allows you to set boundaries.

-How to Develop Self-Love
+How to develop self-love

-Self-love starts with self-acceptance and self-respect.
+Practicing self-love starts with self-acceptance and self-respect.
 These two acts are the most basic forms of self-love we possess.
 Practicing these two requires an honest appraisal of your strengths and weaknesses, understanding your fears and overcoming them, and taking responsibility for your actions.

 Love yourself like your life depends on it!
 You can start by committing to the following daily practices: